avue7/FirstYear/README.md

 <img src="Readme_screenshots/bottlefeeding.png" width="400" />
 <br/>

 The FAB button will take the user to a modal to save the bottlefeeding details.
-Notice that the user now have the option to enter the date, time, and duration instead of it being automatic on the prior page.
+Notice that the user now have the option to enter the date, time, and duration instead of the current time being automatically logged when the save icon is pressed.

 <img src="Readme_screenshots/manually_add_bottlefeeding.png" width="400" />
 <br/>